denten-books/plain-text/0-intro.md

-*Plain Text* concerns the nature of digital inscription---the material trace that gives rise to textual phenomena, and, more broadly, to all cultural artifacts in which the computer mediates.
+*Plain Text* concerns the nature of digital inscription---the material trace that gives rise to textual phenomena, and, more broadly, to all cultural artifacts in which computers mediate.
 We find ourselves today in an unprecedented, since the Middle Ages, position of selective *asemiosis*: the loss of signification.
 Many contemporary texts---like poems inscribed into bacteria and encrypted software---exist simply beyond the reach of human senses.[^ln-dna] Other forms of writing are illegible in ways that prevent access or comprehension.
 Increasingly, we write not in the sense of making marks on paper but in simulation.
-The key press leaves a trace in computer memory, which then appears on the screen as its representation.
-There, the trace is visible but ephemeral.
-On disk, the mark endures in a form legible only to those who possess the specialized tools and the training necessary to decipher it.
-A vibrant discursive practice of textual exegesis---commentary, interpretation, dialog---is crucial to whatever political ideals that demand an engaged populace.
+The key press leaves a lasting trace in computer memory, which then appears on screen redoubled and ephemeral.
+On disk, the mark endures in a form legible only to those who possess the specialized tools and training necessary to decipher it.

 Codes embody governance through explicit instruction.
-It stands to reason that to retain the civic potential for critique---to speak truth to power---one must be able to perceive its codification.
-Traditional literary theory must therefore connect to the material contexts of textual production which emanate from the fields of computer science and software engineering.
-Conversely, a tighter coupling with the critical tradition in the humanities can reveal the often occluded political implications of technological progress, which so often appears in the guise of the apolitical.
+To retain a civic potential for critique, to speak truth to power, we must perceive the mechanisms of its codification.
+Critical theory cannot otherwise endure apart from material contexts of textual production, which today emanate from the fields of computer science and software engineering.
+Conversely, a tighter coupling with the critical tradition can reveal the often occluded political implications of technological progress.
 To create a novel algorithm that predicts crime by analyzing one's reading habits, for example, is also to invite the dystopian possibility of thought policing, unless, that is, such algorithms remain legible, in public view, and under continual counter-scrutiny.
+A vibrant discursive practice of textual exegesis is crucial for the preservation of whatever political ideals that demand a literate populace.

 [^ln-dna]: See @bok_xenotext_2011 and @bok_xenotext:_2015: "I have been striving to write a short verse about language and genetics, whereupon I use a